jonnonz1/nz-statute-book/acts/public/2004/building-act-2004.md

 (4) The persons are—
   (a) the building consent authority concerned; and (b) every member, employee, or agent of that building consent authority.
+(5) No civil proceedings may be brought against a building consent authority for anything done or omitted to be done in good faith in reliance on a claim made by a manufacturer, importer, retailer, or wholesaler given under Part 4B that the relevant building product has been—
+  (a) manufactured in accordance with a standard, or performs or will perform in accordance with a standard, that the Minister has recognised under section 272HB; and
+  (b) certified as meeting the standard referred to in paragraph (a) under a standards certification scheme that the Minister has recognised under section 272HB.

 ### 393 Limitation defences
 (1) The Limitation Act 2010 applies to civil proceedings against any person if those proceedings arise from—